Probing third-generation New Physics with $K\to \pi \nu\bar\nu$ and $B\to K^{(*)} \nu\bar\nu$: Numerical Analysis

 \paragraph{Vector leptoquark.} The non-vanishing values of $C_{\ell q}^\pm$ and $\varepsilon$ are qualitatively in good agreement with the effects associated to a TeV-scale vector leptoquark coupled mainly to the third-generation (see e.g.~\cite{Barbieri:2015yvd, DiLuzio:2017vat, Fuentes-Martin:2020hvc}).
 While the values of $C_{\ell q}^+$ and $\varepsilon$ confirm previous findings along this direction~\cite{Aebischer:2022oqe}, the di-neutrino modes provide an additional support to this picture indicating $|C_{\ell q}^+| \gg |C_{\ell q}^-|$.
 This is expected given $|C_{\ell q}^+|$ arises by the tree-level exchange of the leptoquark, while $|C_{\ell q}^-|$ is generated at the loop level~\cite{Fuentes-Martin:2020hvc}.

-It is worth stressing that both magnitudes and signs of the NP amplitudes are consistent with predictions made, before the observations of the two decay modes, in complete models where the leptoquark is a massive gauge boson arising from $SU(4)^{[3]}\times SU(3)^{[12]} \to SU(3)_{c}$~\cite{Fuentes-Martin:2020hvc, Crosas:2022quq}.
-In this case, the constructive interference between SM and NP amplitudes in $B\to K^{(*)} \nu\bar\nu$ is unambiguously related to the enhancement of $R_{D^{(*)}}$~~\cite{Fuentes-Martin:2020hvc}.
-The $K\to \pi\nu\bar\nu$ amplitude is more complicated, since non-minimal $U(2)_q$ terms are naturally present; however, as shown in \cite{Crosas:2022quq}, constraints from $\Delta S=2$ amplitudes point to a scenario that, once expressed in our notation, effectively corresponds to $1.0\lesssim {\rm Re}(\kappa) \lesssim{1.5} $.
+It is worth stressing that both magnitudes and signs of the NP amplitudes are consistent with predictions made, before the observations of the two decay modes, in complete models where the leptoquark is a massive gauge boson arising from $SU(4)^{[3]}\times SU(3)^{[12]} \to SU(3)_{c}$~\cite{Fuentes-Martin:2019ign,Fuentes-Martin:2020luw, Fuentes-Martin:2020hvc, Crosas:2022quq}.
+In this case, the constructive interference between SM and NP amplitudes in $B\to K^{(*)} \nu\bar\nu$ is unambiguously related to the enhancement of $R_{D^{(*)}}$, as shown first in~\cite{Fuentes-Martin:2020hvc} (based on the results in~\cite{Fuentes-Martin:2019ign,Fuentes-Martin:2020luw}).